aakashh16/Weather-Prediction-with-Satellite-Images-Using-Deep-Learning/README.md

 # Objectives
-- Develop a deep learning-based weather prediction model using satellite imagery.
+- Develop a Python-based deep learning model for weather prediction using satellite images.
-- Improve accuracy and efficiency compared to traditional numerical weather prediction models.
+- Enhance forecasting accuracy by leveraging CNNs for image analysis.
-- Extract meaningful weather features such as cloud formations, temperature trends, and humidity from satellite images.
+- Process and extract meaningful weather features such as cloud patterns and temperature gradients.
-- Enable real-time weather forecasting by integrating continuously updated satellite data.
+- Enable real-time weather forecasting by integrating continuously updated satellite imagery.
-- Enhance local weather prediction capabilities by training models on region-specific datasets.
+- Compare performance against traditional meteorological models for validation.

 # Dataset
 We use publicly available satellite imagery datasets to train and validate our deep learning models.